 I hired Mel Brooks to help me negotiate my job compensation.
-A colleague of mine from the company I used to work for, was catapulted to a new position with a different company, from mid-management position to executive management almost overnight.
+A colleague of mine from the company I used to work for, was catapulted to a new position with a different company, from a mid-management position to executive management almost overnight.
 His secret?
 He worked with Ms. Brooks.

 I was with my former company for eleven years, and despite my stellar supervisor's evaluations I was never considered or offered a promotion.
 I was told that in large companies like ours, the climb to the top is steep and the wait is long, and I humbly accepted " the system" as being the rule.
 But over the years, seeing people with less time in the company and lower productivity, move from the corner offices to the higher floors, I started feeling resentment for the lack of recognition and acknowledgment for my contribution to the company.
 Co-workers would often joke inappropriately that I'm brilliant, but only on paper because nobody understands my accent, and nobody reads today.